joet-dev/joet-dev/README.md

 ### Future Projects:
 - Girlfriend
-- I would like to explore more Python data analytics, automation, or machine learning projects.
+- I would like to delve deeper into programming frameworks (full-stack dev), machine learning, and data analytics.

 <br />